 My current book project, Theater and the Virtual, explores surprising points of connection between traditional embodied theater and a range of virtual theaters, including virtual reality and social media performances, plays written by algorithms, transmedia theater, and so-called mixed reality performances which superimpose digital objects, scenes, or actors onto real-world spaces.

-Related teaching interests include media studies, performance studies, Renaissance drama, and global theater history.
+Related teaching interests include media studies, performance studies, digital performance, Renaissance drama, and global theater history.
+Academic profile.

 - "Performance and the Pace of Empathy," Journal of Dramatic Theory and Criticism 26.2 (Spring 2012).

 - "140 Characters in Search of a Theater: Twitter Plays," Theater 42.2 (Summer 2012).